quillaja/go-include/README.md

-# go-include
+## About
 A tool to add text or binary data to go source code.
+It is similar to the tool `go-bindata`.